-- Continue penetrating our large addressable market; - Accelerate cross-sell into Dave Banking; - Deliver new products and features to cross-sell to Members; and - Evaluate additional strategic acquisitions.
+- Continue penetrating our large addressable market; - Accelerate cross-sell into Dave Banking;

+- Deliver new products and features to cross-sell to Members; and - Evaluate additional strategic partnerships and acquisitions.

 Continue penetrating our large addressable market: More than 160 million Americans are in need of more financial stability.
 Approximately one in five Americans are "unbanked" or "underbanked"-without access to a checking account, or with access to a checking account but burdened excessively with interest and fees.
-Approximately 10% of households overdraft their account over 10 times per year, and approximately half of all banked financially vulnerable households overdrafted at least once per year.
-Framed differently, more than 30% of Americans are unable to afford a one-time \$400 emergency and more than 63% of U.S. consumers are living paycheck-to-paycheck.
-Therefore, while we have achieved significant user scale, there remains significant runway for growth in our core product markets.
+Approximately 10% of households who incur overdraft fees do so over 10 times per year, and approximately half of all banked financially vulnerable households overdrafted at least once per year.
+Framed differently, nearly 40% of Americans are unable to afford a one-time \$400 emergency and more than 62% of U.S. consumers are living paycheck-to-paycheck.
+Therefore, while we have achieved significant user scale, we believe there remains significant runway for growth in our core product markets.

 Accelerate cross-sell into Dave Banking: We are focused on continuing to expand the relationships we have with our Members into Dave Banking customers who engage in recurring funding and spending on our platform.
-As of the summer of 2022, all new Members receive a Dave Banking account to which they can receive an ExtraCash advance and with which they can satisfy their major funding and spending needs.
+Currently, all new Members started to receive a Dave Banking account to which they can receive an ExtraCash advance and with which they can satisfy their major funding and spending needs.
 Our goal is to expand the synergies between our ExtraCash product and the Dave Banking solution, build long-term, high-value direct deposit relationships with our Members and, ultimately, become the primary banking service for our Members.

 Deliver and market new products and features: Our product development teams, inclusive of Product Management, Engineering, Design and Data Science, are constantly innovating.
 We are continually optimizing our current products, while also developing new features and solutions.
-We build products for our Members that we believe not only impact their daily financial lives, but are also intuitive and easy to use.
+We build products for our Members that we believe are not only impactful to their daily financial lives, but also intuitive and easy to use.
 At the same time, we design our products to drive value for our business and be technically scalable.